Skip to content

 - Article 243D

-- The act provides for the reservation of not less than 1/3 of the total number of seats for women (including the number of seats reserved for women belonging the SCs and STs).
+- min 1/3 of the total number of seats for women (including the women belonging SCs and STs).

-- not less than 1/3 of the total number of chairpersons at each level shall be reserved for women.
+- min 1/3 of the total number of chairpersons at each level shall be reserved for women.

 Duration of Panchayats

-- The act provides for a five–year term of office to the panchayat at every level.
+- The act provides for a 5 year term of office to the panchayat at every level.

 - Panchayat reconstituted after premature dissolution, remains in office only for the remainder of the period.